-You can try a 3-day free trial and see if this solution will work for you.
+You can sign up for sling and see if this solution will work for you.

 Sling TV is supported on Windows and Mac PCs and laptops, Android and iOS devices, Roku, Amazon Fire TV, Nexus player, Xbox One, 4th Generation Apple TV, Chromecast, and more.

 The service also includes a cloud DVR along with other great features.
 For details on Slings service offerings and the difference between them, check out my Sling TV review.

 If this article didn't answer your specific question, head over to our Home Page!
 It will guide you to affordable internet providers, streaming services to meet your needs, information on antennas, and many more tools and resources to help you save money on TV and Internet access.